-St Luke's United Methodist Church in the city of Tartu is one of many congregations of the United Methodist Church in Estonia.
+St Luke’s Methodist Church in the city of Tartu is one of many congregations of the Estonian Methodist Church.

 The roots of the Methodist Church trace back to the 18th century Church of England where a priest called John Wesley felt a calling to revive his then stagnate Church.
 Methodism became a vibrant revival movement within the Church of England.
 John Wesley never intended to establish any “new church” - yet in America the gaining of independence of the colonies severed the North American Methodists from their former homeland and their mother-church.
 In 1784 the Methodist Episcopal Church was established in Baltimore, Maryland.

-The following is a brief overview of the history of the Tartu St Luke's UMC.
+The following is a brief overview of the history of the Tartu St Luke’s Methodist Church.

 During this summer the Annual Conference of the Baltic and Slavic mission is held in Kaunas, Lithuania.
 A young pastor Johannes Karlson requests to be appointed to Tartu where there is no Methodist church at that time.